syncany/syncany-docs/source/commands.rst

 checksum is additionally compared.

 This command is used by the 'up' command to detect local changes.

+For a detailed command reference including all command-specific options, please refer to the manual page of this command at :ref:`man_status`.

 Example 1: Basic usage (display new/changed file content)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^